top of page

 ABOUT

+Company Lindh & Weingartner is a dance company based in Basel, Switzerland.
 It was founded 2019 by Swedish dancer and choreographer Benjamin Lindh Medin and Swiss dancer and choreographer Rebecca Weingartner.
 Involving their backgrounds in contemporary dance, hip-hop, music and physical theatre, they develop a playful, performative movement language.
 With their work, the company reflects upon current sociopolitical topics and transforms them into a highly accessible performances for you young audience.EQUALITY! was created in 2020 in cooperation with RESO dance networks Switzerland, Choreographic Laboratory for Young Audience, in co- production with Roxy Birsfelden.
-Alongside ROXY Birsfelden, EQUALITY! has so far been invited to Tanzhaus Zürich, Beweggrund Festival Bern, Young Dance Zug Festival, TPR La Chaux-de-Fonds, ADN Neuchâtel, Theater Winterthur, PURPLE Festival Berlin, Zürcher Theater Spektakel, Krokus Festival Hasselt, Tanz Heilbronn!
-Festival, Tojo Theater Bern, Castrum Festival Yverdon-les-Bains.
+Alongside ROXY Birsfelden, EQUALITY! has so far been showcased at Tanzhaus Zürich, Beweggrund Festival Bern, Young Dance Zug Festival, TPR La Chaux-de-Fonds, ADN Neuchâtel, Theater Winterthur, PURPLE Festival Berlin, Zürcher Theater Spektakel, Krokus Festival Hasselt, Tanz Heilbronn!
+Festival, Tojo Theater Bern, Castrum Festival Yverdon-les-Bains, SALTO!
+Sweden.
+In collaboration with Pro Helvetia New Dehli and Joshua Sailo, Rebecca and Benjamin have been on a extensive tour to Northeast India in October 2024, performing EQUALITY! and hosting workshops around the topic of gender equality.
 EQUALITY! is currently on tour.

 Benjamin Lindh Medin